 Treatment generally focuses on reducing itchiness, such as using anti-itch cream.
 Antibiotics may be used for rashes that become infected.
 Antiviral drugs might be considered for some people.

 Varicella can lead to scarring, pneumonia, and death in severe cases.

 Varicella vaccine is a live virus vaccine that is given by injection.
 The varicella vaccine can also be given in a combination vaccine called the MMRV.
 This protects against measles, mumps, rubella, and varicella.

 Who Should Get Vaccinated and When?
 TOP

 The vaccine is recommended for most children aged 12-15 months.
 The second dose is given between ages 4-6 years.

-The CDC recommends the following schedule for those who have not been vaccinated:
+The Centers for Disease Control and Prevention (CDC) recommends the following schedule for those who have not been vaccinated:

 If you are an adult who has not been fully vaccinated and have never had chickenpox, it is recommended that you get vaccinated.
 Talk to your doctor.
 If you have certain conditions, you will not be able to get the vaccine.

-If you or your child has not been vaccinated but has been exposed to chickenpox, getting vaccinated within three days can help reduce the virus or offer protection from the infection.
+If you or your child has not been vaccinated but has been exposed to chickenpox, getting vaccinated within 3 days can help reduce the virus or offer protection from the infection.